After more than 30 years at the SEAWL’s Riddoch Highway facility, it is time for a much needed upgrade.

 While upgrading the SEAWL’s Riddoch Highway facility will ensure a higher quality of care for the animals, it will also allow our dedicated team of staff and volunteers a safe and efficient place to work.

 You can help the SEAWL by becoming a friend of the league by Buying a Brick or purchasing a donation pack.
+Please contact Roslyn Taylor, Board Member and Chair of Infrastructure Committee for more information on 0439 254 381.

-Designed by Mount Gambier architect Mario Cassar, the estimated $1.6m facility places an emphasis of environmental sustainability, with solar panels and a rainwater tank included in the build to ensure the future efficiency of the facility.
+Designed by Mount Gambier architect Mario Cassar, the facility places an emphasis of environmental sustainability, with solar panels and a rainwater tank included in the build to ensure the future efficiency of the facility.

 WHO WE ARE